viorel-anghel/kubernetes-course/kubernetes2/README.md

   - we update the manifest of the Replica Set
   - as a consequence, the Replica Set controller creates/deletes Pods

-In practice, you may never need to manipulate ReplicaSet objects: just use a Deployment instead!
+In practice, you may never need to manipulate ReplicaSet objects: the next workload object is better.

+---

 ## Deployment